 In Virginia, speeding tickets are pre-payable offenses, which means that a person does not have to appear in court if he pays the ticket in advance of the court date.
 What many people do not realize is that they are admitting guilt for the traffic offense by paying the ticket.
 The consequence is that the person will have a conviction on his driving record for five or more years.

-Speeding tickets are punishable by fines and a demerit point system through the Department of Motor Vehicles (DMV) and the court system.
+Speeding tickets are punishable by fines through the court system and a demerit point system governed by the Department of Motor Vehicles (DMV).
 The number of demerit points on your driving record depends on how fast you were driving.
 You could be assessed the following demerit points:

 - Three demerit points.
 You would receive three demerit points on your driving record for driving between one and nine mph over the posted speed limit.
 This conviction will stay on your driving record for five years.